853108389/xinyugao.github.io/content/authors/admin/_index.md

     url: https://orcid.org/my-orcid?orcid=0009-0004-7135-1833

 interests:
-  - Robustness of Multi-Sensor Fusion Systems.
-This involves analyzing and testing the robustness issues, particularly those arising from heterogeneous data fusion, in the multi-sensor fusion process.
+  - name: **Robustness of Multi-Sensor Fusion Systems.**
+    description: This involves analyzing and testing the robustness issues, particularly those arising from heterogeneous data fusion, in the multi-sensor fusion process.
+    example:
+      - MultiTest, ICSE'24
+      - MSFBenchmark, FSE'23
-  - Quality Assurance of Autonomous Driving Systems.
-This focuses on evaluating and enhancing the reliability of Autonomous Driving Systems.
+  - name: **Quality Assurance of Autonomous Driving Systems.**
+    description: This focuses on evaluating and enhancing the reliability of Autonomous Driving Systems.
+      - CooTest, ISSTA'24
+      - SoVar, ASE'24
-  - Quality Assurance of Complex AI Systems.
-This involves investigating how we can analyze, test, and enhance AI-based software systems.
+  - name: **Quality Assurance of Complex AI Systems**.
+    description: This involves investigating how we can analyze, test, and enhance AI-based software systems.
+      - ATS, ICSE'22
+      - DeepGini, ISSTA'20

 education:
   - area: PhD Software Engineering